OliverAbraham/AllOnOnePage/README.md

 ## INSTALLATION

-- download the latest release from my github repository (zip or installer)
+- download the latest release from my github repository (zip)
-- or download it from my homepage https://www.abraham-beratung.de/all-on-one-page/
 - or clone this repository and build it yourself.
 - in the first start, it will create a demo page for you.